nattyright/fatelore-new/content/lore/1-2-story-so-far/_index.md

 ---
 {{< hint "danger" >}}
 # Warning
 This page is a brief summary of all *RP Events* that occurred in the past Seasons in the Fate/Starry Night universe.
-Needless to say, *massive SPOILERS ahead.* If you care about reading past Seasons without spoilers, then click off this page.
+Needless to say, *massive SPOILERS ahead.* If you care about reading past Seasons without spoilers, then click off this page and head for the [Archive]({{< ref "/lore/7-archive/_index.md" >}}) instead.
 Otherwise, enjoy!
 {{< /hint >}}